 While having the perfect set of abs may or may not be a deal breaker for some, carving out this difficult muscle group can be quite the accomplishment.
+Some day’s its easier to stay home in your best power lift recliner.
 Especially if you are over 30, just ask The Situation.
 To help you achieve said success comes along the Perfect Sit-Up.
 From the makers of the Perfect Push-Up and the Perfect Pull-Up, the Perfect Sit-Up effectively isolates abdominal and core muscles to allow you to look and feel the way you’ve always wanted.
 Shredded.
+If you’re worried about keeping your blood pressure low, take a look at our the Zona Plus Hypertension relief device is a hand grip tool that will lower your blood pressure review too.

 The Perfect Sit-Up assembles with ease and doesn’t weigh all that much, but the storage will be up to you.
 It breaks down in the same manner as it’s set up although you’ll find yourself wanting to keep it intact as much as possible in order to stay enthused about using the Perfect Sit-Up on a regular basis.
+You might also want to read our Withings Smart Body Analyzer review if you want to track your workout progress from home.
 I found the Perfect Sit-Up to be a bit awkward to store in that it couldn’t really sit against the wall without slumping over and took up a fair amount space on the floor (for those of you living in small spaces).
+This could become a space issue for anyone who has even the best wheelchair ramp.
 NOTE: When you buy this product brand new it does come with a wall hanger, my review unit did not unfortunately.
+If you want to make sure your hands aren’t strained after workout, take a look at our review of this hand reflexology massager.

 The Perfect Sit-Up was generally pretty comfortable all around.
 The head rest was buoyant and felt more satisfying than a sink while getting shampooed at a salon.
 The hand grips felt firm and and didn’t get cumbersome after extended use.
 The foot clips were smooth, fit fine when barefoot or when wearing sneakers.
 The back rest cushion also padded my contours, but made those back fart noises that you may have heard from the mats you use at the gym.